shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Third_year/Aviral Gupta/info.md

+## Issue 431
+<b>Ques - 3 Does the merge conflicts come when you applied your stashes?
+Why/Why not?</b><br>
+No, the merge conflicts did not arise, because I added the 3rd question in the beginning of this file.<br>

 <h3>Issue 409</h3>
 <b>Ques - 1 How and why merge conflicts arise?</b><br>
 When git is unable to resolve the difference between two commits while merging those commits, a merge conflict occurs. <br>